narcolin/gitoverhere/README.md

 ## Personal Life
 Nicole has a deep appreciation for art, and especially how it intertwines with technology.
 She pursues art in her free time as a form of relaxtion: an **escape** from her hectic schedule.

+###### Visual and Digital Artwork
+Nicole has experience with a variety of art outlets.
+You can see a list of her skills below.
+* **Visual Art**
+  * acrylic painting
+  * screen printing
+  * embroidery
+  * papermaking
+* **Digital Art**
+  * Adobe InDesign
+  * Adobe Illustrator, Photoshop
+  * Canva Creative Studio

+>Expressing myself artistically comes natural to me.
+Making my own art gives me the most creative freedom, and I enjoy it when times get more stressful. - Nicole